vrunt/facetime-auto-answer/README.md

 ## Automatically answer FaceTime calls on OSX

 I'm going on vacation and wanted to stay in contact with my beloved pet cat.
-Rather than shelling out money for a video baby monitor or similar device, I wanted to use the hardware I already have.
+Rather than shelling out money for a video baby monitor or similar device, I'd prefer to use the hardware I already have.

 After some research, I found that using the following plist keys should allow you to toggle this behavior: